yusufozturk/panther/api/README.md

 ## Building

-To generate the Go client/models packages from Swagger files, run `mage build:api` from the repo root.
+To generate the Go client/models packages from Swagger files, run `mage gen fmt` from the repo root.